 Accessing financial close data – like GL balances, sub-ledger transactions, etc. — will continue to get easier as new technologies enable ease of data acquisition and transformation.
 It’s important to understand where your organization is on the IT maturity spectrum, find the best solution for now, solve immediate needs, and find what will scale as your organization continues to grow.
 This could mean starting with an automatic file load from your desktop today to a straight-through GL ERP to close the system feed in the coming months.

 Finance Trend 5: DE&I Will Be a Differentiator

 Diversity, equity, and inclusion is something that we care deeply about here at Trintech.
-We have spent time evaluating our own policies and programs and will continue that effort into 2021 with our Chief Human Resources Officer, Felicia Taylor, leading the charge.
+We have spent time evaluating our own policies and programs and will continue that effort into 2021.

 We are stronger together, bringing different backgrounds and life experiences to the table when solving problems – providing the best experience possible for our customers and employees.
 Not only is it just the right thing to do, but research from the Wall Street Journal shows that having a diverse and inclusive workforce benefits the bottom line with “the 20 most diverse companies in the WSJ study [having] an average annual stock return of 10% over five years, versus 4.2% for the 20 least-diverse companies.”

 A diverse and inclusive workforce benefits productivity and ROI, but it also contributes to a happy and healthy work environment.
 Catalyst, a non-profit that works with companies on issues related to inclusion and gender disparity, surveyed 2,100 employees in 2019 and found positive experiences of inclusion explained 49% of team problem-solving abilities, 35% of work engagement, and 20% of intent to stay at the organization.